lassade/bintext/Readme.md

 missing SSE implementation, which has the best SIMD coverage of all instructions sets.

-This crate provides implementations that covers all their competitors weaknesses.
-Just do `cargo bench`.
+This crate provides implementations that covers all their competitors performance weaknesses.
+Just run `cargo bench`.

 ### Comparing with base64 encoding